Policies and Procedures

 Applicants must be juniors or seniors at the time of their internship, and have a grade point average of 3.0 ("B") or better.
 In exceptional circumstances, students with sophomore standing may be considered.
 Students who have questions about their eligibility should contact the Center for Study Abroad.
 The instructions that precede the Internships in Europe application provide detailed information.
 As soon as students are accepted, their files are sent to the appropriate program office abroad for internship placement.

-- Applications may be obtained by contacting:
+- Applications may be completed online.
+Instructions here

 University of Rochester Credit

 Credit is awarded for all internships and coursework by the University of Rochester.
 Students may not take the internship or courses on an audit basis; both components of the program must be taken for credit.
 Graduate credit is not available, except in some unusual cases, and must be arranged by the student with his or her graduate program at the home institution.
 Each course carries four credits, and each internship carries eight credits; students register for a maximum of sixteen credits each semester, and for eight credits in the summer.
 Upon completion of the program, a University of Rochester transcript is sent to the office responsible for granting transfer credit on the student's home campus.

 Some U.S. colleges and universities are able to evaluate programs done abroad, and to grant credit without an official U.S. college transcript.
 In such cases, the relevant program office in Europe sends grades for courses, along with the supervisor's evaluation of the internship, directly to the home institution.
 It may also be that students' interest in the internship is for the experience, but not to earn academic credit.